Alizadeh275/NLP_Project/README.md

 | APE-FiD-base   |     39.128542 %         | 23 Min |
 | FiD-base   |     35.86 %         | 17 Min |

+> Conclusion: We can see that APE-FiD-base EM is better than the FiD-base (like APE-FiD-base paper results), but FiD-base runtime is lower that APE-FiD-base runtime.
+> __Note__: Our result is based on 1/8 data.

 ## Contributing